 David Bonner, middle and high school science teacher, holds a B.S. in Biology cum laude and a Master's Degree in Science Education, both from the University of Georgia in Athens, Georgia.
 He has worked in a variety of public and private schools in Georgia, North Carolina, and the D.C. area for nearly twenty years, teaching and developing curricula for Biology, Chemistry, Environmental Science, and International Baccalaureate Physics.
 Prior to joining The Siena School, he also served as Librarian, Director of Technology, and JV Tennis coach at The Field School in Northwest D.C., where he was actively engaged in multicultural work.
 Mr. Bonner was awarded the Presidential Award and a degree from the professional culinary program at L’Academie de Cuisine in Gaithersburg.

-Carolyn Bottelier, elementary and middle school science teacher and summer programs coordinator, is a Washington DC native and recently earned a M.Ed in Science Education from Lesley University.
-A graduate of Skidmore College in Saratoga Springs, NY, where she was awarded the Filene Music Scholarship for vocal performance and earned a Bachelor of Arts in Music with honors.
+Carolyn Bottelier, elementary and middle school science teacher and director of summer programs, is a Washington DC native and recently earned a M.Ed in Science Education from Lesley University.
+She is a graduate of Skidmore College in Saratoga Springs, NY, where she was awarded the Filene Music Scholarship for vocal performance and earned a Bachelor of Arts in Music with honors.
 Carolyn directs Siena’s Choir alongside Mr. McCormally.
 Carolyn also played competitive volleyball in both high school and collegiate level has 5 years of varsity-level coaching experience and joined Coach Noyes in coaching Siena’s team in 2018.
 While off the court, Carolyn enjoys cooking, discussing issues surrounding social justice, and playing with her dog, Ruff.